zudwalex/mongoose/docs/README.md

 ```

 Case insensitive compare two NULL-terminated strings.
-Return value is 0 if strings are equal, more than zero if first argument is greater then second and less than zero otherwise.
+Return value is 0 if strings are equal, more than zero if first argument is greater then second, and less than zero otherwise.

 Usage example: